gabriellaetafo/Demo-GDP-Analysis-in-Nigeria/README.md

 # Analysis of Gross Domestic Product in Nigeria from 2020-2024
 ## Introduction
-The Gross Domestic Product of a country is a key indicator of its economic health by recording all the goods and products produced in a country within a specific time period.
+The Gross Domestic Product (GDP) of a country is a key indicator of its economic health by recording all the goods and products produced in a country within a specific time period.
 Understnding GDP trends gives insights into a country's ecomomic stengths and weaknesses.
-This analysis ocuses on the GDP of Nigeria from 2020 to 2024.
+This analysis focuses on the GDP of Nigeria from 2020 to 2024.

 ## Objectives
 - Analyze quarterly GDP trends

-- Assess quarterly Growth Rates
+- Assess quarterly Growth Rates by calculating and analysing quarterly growth trends.

-- Highlight Key Metrics such as real Gdp values, percentage quarter on quarter and the percentage change this quarter vs the same quarter last year to provide a clear picture of economic performance.
+- Highlight Key Metrics such as real GDP values, percentage quarter on quarter and the percentage change this quarter vs the same quarter last year to provide a clear picture of economic performance.

 - Visualize data for better understanding utilizing Excel and Power BI tools.